htoor01/htoor01/README.md

 📫 You can reach me via email ( haaristoor1@gmail.com )

-I will update as soon as time permits.
+I will update this file as soon as time permits.
 Thanks!

 <!---
 - 👀 I’m interested in ...